“Yeah, I don’t want to go through solving pointless questions for hours on end, just for a chance to get into a software engineering company.”

-Let’s go back to the old days, where you’d need to have a PhD to get into a company like Google.
+Let’s go back to the old days, where you’d need to have a stellar GPA or even a PhD to get into a company like Google.
 In fact, just a PhD won’t do.
 You’d still need to be able to flex your achievements such that it makes you shine across the interview table.

-Okay, maybe you could’ve gotten by with a Masters.
-But the point is that times were different back then.
-It wasn’t just big companies; in older societies, the most prestigious people got the most prestigious jobs.
+Okay, maybe you could’ve gotten by with a Masters degree, but the point is that the times were different back then.
+And it wasn’t just the big companies; in older societies, the most prestigious people got the most prestigious jobs.
 It’s just the way it has always been.

 But now?
-You go grind out Leetcode, and you get good as anyone else to get into a Big-N company.
+You can grind out Leetcode and get so good that companies are willing to overlook your other shortcomings.
 It’s a clear-cut path that anybody can do, and it really levels-out the playing field.
-It’s no longer about the most prestigious getting the best jobs.

-A fair chance is given to anyone that is willing to try, dedicated to put in the hours, and be resilient in times of hardship.
+A fair chance is given to anyone that is willing to try, dedicated to put in the hours, and is resilient in times of hardship.

 Isn’t that the American Dream?

 For me, this Amazon on-site interview would be my first ever trip to San Francisco, let alone the West Coast.
-I was really elated.
-I even planned to extend my returning flight so I could travel around the area for a bit.
+I was HYPED.
+I even planned on delaying my returning flight in order to travel around the area for a bit.